Find Trade Colleges

 There are 730 full-time undergraduates at MSC Southeast, and 1,912 students altogether.
 The school has a student-to-faculty ratio of 16 to 1.

-Roughly 39% of students at MSC Southeast take out loans to pay for college.
-The average amount of student loans is $5,603 a year.
-The student loan default rate of 1.7% means most graduates are not struggling to pay off their loans.
+39% of MSC Southeast students take out loans to afford college costs.
+The typical student loan amount is $5,603 a year.
+The school reports a student loan default rate of 1.7% which is much lower than the average rate of 10.8%!

 #15